boundless-xyz/boundless/docs/src/broker/local_devnet.md

    This will deploy the market contracts.
    Configuration environment variables are read from the [.env](../../../.env) file.
-   Optionally, by setting the environment variable `RISC0_DEV_MODE`, a mock verifier will be deployed.
+   By setting the environment variable `RISC0_DEV_MODE`, a mock verifier will be deployed.

    ```console
    source .env